centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-cifs.md

 ## Prerequisites

-To monitor your CIFS server, you can use username authentication.
+To monitor your CIFS server, the plugin needs to log in to it using a username and a password.

 ## Installing the monitoring connector